woossi0/suite/docs/usermanual/source/dataadmin/pgDBAdmin/security.rst

 Data encryption
 ~~~~~~~~~~~~~~~

 ..
-ToDo:: couldn't find this file
+ToDo:: couldn't find this file - consider removing topic - too brief to be of much use

 There are many encryption options available with the pgcrypto_ module.
 One of the simplest examples is encrypting a column of data using a symmetric cipher.
 To set this up, complete the following steps: